quarkiverse/quarkus-resteasy-problem/README.md

 This extension registers few JaxRS Exceptions Mappers for common exceptions thrown by Quarkus apps, which turn exceptions into standardized HTTP responses described in RFC, with content type `application/problem+json`.
 See [Built-in exception mappers](#built-in-exception-mappers) section for more details.

 Supports:
-- _quarkus-resteasy-jackson_ and _quarkus-resteasy-jsonb_ for Quarkus 1.4.2 and newer
+- _quarkus-resteasy-jackson_ and _quarkus-resteasy-jsonb_ for Quarkus 1.4.2 and newer (including 2.0.0.Alpha1)
-- _quarkus-resteasy-reactive-jackson_ and _quarkus-resteasy-reactive-jsonb_ for Quarkus 1.11.6 and newer
+- _quarkus-resteasy-reactive-jackson_ and _quarkus-resteasy-reactive-jsonb_ for Quarkus 1.11.6 and newer (including 2.0.0.Alpha1)
 - JVM and native mode
 - Java 8+